What if I have already paid for the item/service before my project is approved, am I able to claim back funding retrospectively?

 Am I allowed to submit multiple applications?

-No, a business is only allowed to benefit from one grant.
+No, a business is only allowed to benefit from one grant only.

 Can I pay for items in cash?

-No, there must be a clear audit trail showing the funds have been paid for using a bank transfer or debit card payment.
+No, there must be a clear audit trail showing the funds have been paid for using a bank transfer or card payment.
+Cash payments are not acceptable.

 How long does the application process take?

 The fund officially opens for full applications on the 7th September 2020.
-We are opening up the Expression of Interest phase early so we can check business and project eligibility.
+We are opening up the Expression of Interest phase early so businesses can register their interest.